U.S. blacklists 3 Bulgarians, 64 companies over corruption

 A statement by the Treasury Department said the move was its single biggest action targeting graft to date.

+Bulgaria ranks as the European Union’s most corrupt member state, according to Transparency International.
+The Balkan country has repeatedly been criticized by the European Commission for failing to root out corruption and send a single high-ranking senior government official behind bars for graft.

+Bulgarian interim Prime Minister Stefan Yanev said he was informed by U.S. Under Secretary of State for Political Affairs Victoria Nuland by telephone about the move, part of efforts to effectively combat corruption in Bulgaria.

-The Treasury said it imposed sanctions on businessman and oligarch Vassil Kroumov Bozhkov, accusing him of planning to create a channel for Russian leaders to influence the Bulgarian government.
+The U.S. Treasury said it imposed sanctions on businessman and oligarch Vassil Kroumov Bozhkov, 64, accusing him of planning to create a channel for Russian leaders to influence the Bulgarian government.

+Bozhkov, a gambling tycoon and one of Bulgaria’s richest men, fled the country in 2020 to escape criminal charges, including extortion, tax fraud and influence peddling, among others.
+He denies any wrongdoing and is now based in Dubai.

-It also slappedsanctions on Delyan Slavchev Peevski, a former member of parliament, Ilko Dimitrov Zhelyazkov, a former government official, and 64 companies owned or controlled by the three.
+The Treasury also slapped sanctions on Delyan Peevski, a former member of parliament, Ilko Dimitrov Zhelyazkov, a government official, and 64 companies owned or controlled by the three.

-"Not only does corruption deprive citizens of resources, it can erode the institutions intended to protect them.
-This designation under the Global Magnitsky sanctions program shows that we are committed to combating corruption wherever it may be," Andrea Gacki, director of the Treasury's Office of Foreign Assets Control, said in the statement.

 The sanctions block the people and companies blacklisted from accessing the U.S. financial system, freezing any of their U.S. assets and barring Americans from dealing with them.